Car Insurance: Young People

 Let me turn to a specific area in my constituency.
 On Saturday 21 May last year, I was invited to attend a young drivers event at Charterhall near Duns.
 I went along, as we do—“That looks interesting; yes, I’ll happily go and do that”—and found a phenomenal set-up, where the police, working with local car dealerships and the Institute of Advanced Motorists, were taking out young drivers from the age of 14.
 I will say a bit more about that, but what drove them to do that was the loss of life: how do we stop young people getting in a car, thinking—as I did—that they can drive and then putting themselves and others at risk?
 One way is to try to demystify driving to some extent, by starting people younger.

-These were young drivers, from 14 years old, being put in a car with a highly qualified instructor to learn in an off-road environment—it was on private land—on a day’s course.
+These were young drivers, aged 14 and up, being put in a car with a highly qualified instructor to learn in an off-road environment—it was on private land—on a day’s course.
 I was so enthused by this, and the next day they said, “How old are your kids, Calum?” and I said, “My eldest, Eleanor, is 14.”
 “Why don’t you bring her tomorrow?”
 I thought, “Oh, I don’t know if Eleanor will do that.
 Is that cool?
 Her dad’s an MP; it’s quite a daunting thing if you’re 14.
 She might think, ‘Do I really want to go and try that?
 I can’t learn until I’m 17 anyway’.”
 But, fair play, Eleanor said, “I’d love to do that.”
 We came back and spent the whole Sunday there, and at the end of the day, she drove me—still with the instructor—around this disused road.

 We usually get lots of declarations of interest from people who are farmers, and many farmers will know—we are talking about a moveable object on private land—how young or old they were when they first started helping around the farm, but what a fantastic idea: start people experiencing driving early, so that once they are 17 and get their provisional and then sit and pass their test, it is not as big a deal.
 They do not feel the need to go on a road and hammer it or show off in front of their friends; they have de-risked it.